 The Field Expedition program is Montpelier’s most popular week-long participatory program.
-Started more than 20 years ago, and expanding to approximately 12 programs a year, this program allows you to work side-by-side with professional archaeologists as they guide you through the archaeological method.
-As you learn these techniques, you will experience the excitement of uncovering artifacts and features that have been buried for more than two centuries.
+Started more than 20 years ago, and expanding to approximately 12 programs a year, this program allows you to work side-by-side with professional archaeologists as they guide you working in an excavation unit.While digging through Madison-era deposits, you will experience the excitement of uncovering artifacts and features that have been buried for more than two centuries.

 While participating in the program, you will stay in the antebellum plantation house, “Arlington House,” or for those wanting private rooms, there are other housing options at Montpelier and at local B&Bs.

 For more information about how to participate in this program, please contact Matthew Reeves, Director of Archaeology and Landscape Restoration, at email@example.com or (540) 672-2728 x 161.